mattrussell2/gradescope-autograder/README.md

 ### For each assignment with the Docker method

 * On Gradescope, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`)
+* Note that the container will pull the most recent version of the repo every time it runs...so it's a good idea to rebuild the container if you make massive changes to the repo, or in general every month or so, to keep things snappy.

 That's it!